What is a codicil?

 A codicil needs to be signed, dated and witnessed in the same way as a will, although you don’t need to use the same witnesses as for the original will.
 It is submitted together with the will when applying for probate so should always be stored with the will.
 Don’t attach the codicil to the will through, as attaching anything to your will document invalidates it.

-This means that the Will is considered as having been signed and witnessed on the date of the codicil and includes any changes or amendments made by the codicil.
-A reference to an existing Will in the Codicil is enough to show that the testator intended to make amendments to the existing Will
+A codicil ‘republishes’ the will, ie, the will is considered as having been signed and witnessed on the date of the codicil and includes any changes or amendments made by the codicil.
+A reference to an existing will in the codicil is enough to show you intended to make amendments to the existing will.

 A power of appointment in the will is not revoked by the marriage/civil partnership.